 The name Yalda means birth and is a Syriac word imported into the Persian language.
 It is also referred to as Shab-e Chelleh – the last night of fall.
 So, although this is the longest night of the year is the shortest day of the year!

-Conversely, production houses have the longest night of year and a lot more time for video post-production, photo retouching, photo editing, corporate films creation, colour correcting TV commercials, in-studio product photography and video production.
+Conversely, production houses have the longest night of the year and a lot more time for video post-production, photo retouching, photo editing, corporate films creation, colour correcting TV commercials, in-studio product photography, and video production.
 Phew!

-Here in Iran the occasion has become symbolised by certain seasonal fruit and we therefore wanted to humorously highlight production headaches on a day like today.
+Here in Iran the occasion has become symbolized by certain seasonal fruit and we, therefore, wanted to humorously highlight production headaches on a day like today.

 The best part is dried fruits and nuts – also another traditional popular item for this occasion.
 Although these won’t leave a stain, you’ll have another problem all together.
 We suggest that if you’re recording sound or dubbing music compositions in the studio beware of capturing the sound of eating these delicious nibbles.
 Doing so will certainly destroy the audio production – and remember, this is the longest night of the year, so don’t make it any longer!